Skip to content

 Use the OpenID Connect Authorization Code Flow in Azure AD.

-The application receives requests from other clients, such as backend-for-frontends or other resource servers, whom are authenticated with Bearer tokens.
-These request chains are initiated by an end user.
+The application receives requests from other clients, authenticated with Bearer tokens.
+An end user initiates these request chains.

 1. Propagate the original end user's identity